jmetzdorf7/AWS-CDK-Deployment-1a/technical_design.md

   Configure CloudWatch alarms for error rates, latency, and resource utilization.
 - **Dashboards:**
   Optional: Custom CloudWatch dashboards for operational visibility.
+- **Tracing:**
+  Consider enabling AWS X-Ray for distributed tracing where appropriate.
+- **Log Retention & Export:**
+  Define retention policies and optionally export to S3 for long-term storage or to a log analytics platform.

 ---